 The goal of physical therapy is to restore your mobility and function with improved joint protection to prevent reoccurring injuries.

-You should work with your doctor to determine the best course of action for rehabilitation.
-If you do not have a doctor, feel free to call us and we can walk you through the process.
+call us and we can walk you through the process.
 We can provide you with an initial consultation to determine if PT may be helpful for you.

 You should have: